FREQUENTLY ASKED QUESTIONS

 Q: Where can I find race results after the race?

-A: Results of The Woodlands Marathon can be found at the Results Area in Town Green Park on race day.
-Results will also be posted online at www.thewoodlandsmarathon.com after the race.
+A: Results of The Woodlands Marathon will be posted online at www.thewoodlandsmarathon.com or mychiptime.com after the race.

 Q: Do all participants receive a medal?

-A: Yes, all participants finishing either the Marathon, Half Marathon, 5k, Corporate Relay or 2k Fun Run/Walk will receive a unique custom finisher’s medal.
-If you run the 5k and a marathon distance race, you will receive the DOUBLE MEDAL!
+A: Yes, all participants finishing either the Marathon, Half Marathon, 10K, 5K, or 2K Fun Run/Walk will receive a unique custom finisher’s medal.
+If you run the 5K and a marathon distance race, you will receive the DOUBLE MEDAL!

 Q: Will there be age group awards?